-- 1. Review your investment and wealth plan.
+1. Review your investment and wealth plan.
 This doesn't necessarily mean that major changes are needed.
 Sometimes, there may be value in rebalancing a portfolio to return its asset allocation to the desired level.
 Or, adjustments may be required if personal circumstances have changed.
 Remember to have confidence in your plan.
-Resolve to keep your emotions in check to help overcome the periods of volatility that may be encountered in the year ahead. - 2.
-Maximize savings plans.
+Resolve to keep your emotions in check to help overcome the periods of volatility that may be encountered in the year ahead.

+2. Maximize savings plans.
 Consider contributing as much as possible to a registered Retirement Savings Plan (RSP) to defer taxes or a Tax-Free Savings Account (TFSA) for tax-free growth.
 As of Jan.
-1, 2015, an additional \$5,500 can be contributed to the TFSA. - 3.
-Update your will and representation agreement/power of attorney.
+1, 2015, an additional \$5,500 can be contributed to the TFSA.

+3. Update your will and representation agreement/power of attorney.
 We recommend revisiting your will every three to five years or more often if a major life event has taken place.
-Beyond the basics, in-depth estate planning can help to achieve a variety of benefits, such as helping to minimize the cost of transferring assets to beneficiaries, simplify estate administration to ease family strain or preserve assets like a family cottage/cabin. - 4.
-Look for ways to minimize your 2015 taxes.
+Beyond the basics, in-depth estate planning can help to achieve a variety of benefits, such as helping to minimize the cost of transferring assets to beneficiaries, simplify estate administration to ease family strain or preserve assets like a family cottage/cabin.

+4. Look for ways to minimize your 2015 taxes.
 Saving tax is a year-round exercise.
-This may include planning with your spouse or common-law partner to take advantage of incomesplitting opportunities or revisiting the way your investment and income assets are structured across accounts.
-Start early and plan ahead to help reduce your tax bill for 2015. - 5.
-Consider insurance.
+This may include planning with your spouse or common-law partner to take advantage of income-splitting opportunities or revisiting the way your investment and income assets are structured across accounts.
+Start early and plan ahead to help reduce your tax bill for 2015.

+In this issue

+Tax Relief for Families with Kids2

+How Hard Do You Work?2

+Effective Estate Planning3

+Annuities as Part of the Solution4

+Gardner Di Cesare Wealth Advisory Group

+5. Consider insurance.
 Insurance today is as much about life as death.
 Critical illness or disability insurance may play an important role in financial planning.
-For estate planning, insurance may be helpful to offset taxes in respect of capital gains that may arise upon death on certain investments you hold or to leave a legacy by providing a tax-effective bequest to your favourite charity. - 6.
-Contribute to an education fund.
+For estate planning, insurance may be helpful to offset taxes in respect of capital gains that may arise upon death on certain investments you hold or to leave a legacy by providing a tax-effective bequest to your favourite charity.

+6. Contribute to an education fund.
 Education costs continue to rise and if you have children or grandchildren who will undertake post-secondary studies, consider supporting them.
-Take advantage of the grants that are provided by the Canadian government that can potentially contribute up to an additional \$7,200 towards the education fund. - 7.
-"Pay it forward."
+Grants provided by the Canadian government can potentially contribute up to an additional \$7,200 towards the education fund.

+7. "Pay it forward."
 If you have disciplined financial habits, why not pass along some of this wisdom to the next generation?
-Teach kids about the pitfalls of debt and the value of time and compounding when saving for the future.
-Instilling good financial values in the younger generation early can help to make a difference for them in the long pun.
+Teach kids about the pitfalls of debt and the value of time/compounding when saving for the future.
+Instilling good financial values in the younger generation early can help to make a difference in the long run.

+As always, if you would like to discuss these, or other ways to improve your financial health, please don't hesitate to call.
+Here's to a safe, healthy and prosperous year ahead!